torokpe/Data_engineering_1/Term1/README.md

 ## 4. ANALYTICAL PLAN

-Based on available variables and data quality, nn developing the research focus for my project, I structured my analysis around three key pillars:
+Based on available variables and data quality, in the process of developing the research focus for my project, I structured my analysis around three key pillars:

 - Driver Performance